What Does a Health Services Manager Do?

 Often, especially in small office settings, health services managers are expected to be generalists.
 However, in larger organizations, there may be several health services managers, each focusing on the specific aspect of organizational functioning.

-Health services managers who coordinate care are responsible for creating work schedules for healthcare providers, coordinating the delivery and quality of services provided by individual providers or provider teams, and monitoring capacity and usage of healthcare facilities.
+Health services managers who coordinate care are responsible for creating work schedules for healthcare providers, coordinating the delivery and quality of services provided by individual providers or provider teams, and monitoring the capacity and usage of healthcare facilities.
 Care coordinators may also work directly with patient feedback or concerns.
 Health services managers with care coordination specializations may work in a specific area or with several different teams and supervisors throughout a healthcare facility.

 Finance and Budget

-Health services managers who focus on finance can have a wide range of responsibilities, including overseeing the processes by which finances are tracked and recorded, ensuring operations are functioning within budgetary constraints, creating projections for future budgetary needs, monitoring patient billing and payments, and presenting financial realities to supervisory boards.
+Health services managers who focus on finance can have a wide range of responsibilities, including overseeing the processes by which finances are tracked and recorded, ensuring operations are functioning within budgetary constraints, creating projections for future fiscal needs, monitoring patient billing and payments, and presenting financial realities to supervisory boards.
 In addition, health services managers work with healthcare provider financial departments in handling the complexities of corporate accounting.